Last Updated on September 18, 2021 by Jim Ferri

 Now celebrating its 14th year, the festival is held in the Royal Gardens at Prague Castle that, fittingly, were originally ancient vineyards.
 Some two dozen of the capital’s best restaurants partake in the event, which last year was filled to capacity.
 It is Prague’s gastronomic event of the year where you’re offered appetizers, soups, main courses, desserts and a specially curated festival menu, along with tasting booths for coffee, chocolate, wines, beer and other delectables.
 Entrance fee: approx. $26 / €21

 Copenhagen: Copenhagen Cooking

 To celebrate the culinary culture of Copenhagen and Denmark, the Danes have launched one of the biggest festivals in Northern Europe.
-During this food festival in Europe in 2020 chefs from leading restaurants will pay homage to the country’s Nordic food culture.
+During this food festival in Europe in 2021 chefs from leading restaurants will pay homage to the country’s Nordic food culture.
 The festival includes more than100 unique events ranging from intimate dinners with Danish chefs to huge food events for thousands.
-Last year’s 80,000 visitors found cooking workshops, wine tastings, and markets taking place around the city.
+In 2019, 80,000 visitors found cooking workshops, wine tastings, and markets taking place around the city.
 It is one of the top food festivals in Europe.

 – Finland’s Food Festivals